AdobeDocs/analytics.en/help/analyze/analysis-workspace/workspace-faq/faq.md

 +++

 +++As a read-only user, what actions can I perform in Analysis Workspace?
-When a project is shared as read only, all editing functions and features are completely disabled and recipients can only change the dropdown to apply a filter to the panel in a predefined manner.
+When a project is shared as read only, all editing functions and features are completely disabled and recipients can only change the drop-down menu to apply a filter to the panel in a predefined manner.
 +++